sjchoi86/matlab-urdf-parser/README.md

 # URDF-parser
 - MATLAB implementation of parsing universal robbot description format (URDF)
 - It contains two examples of parsing **Sawyer** from Rethink Robotics and **Panda** from Franka Emika.
-- Special thanks to Andy Park.
+- Special thanks to Andy Park. (~~This implementation is basically refactoring of the AP toolbox.~~)

 ### **Sawyer** from Rethink Robotics (~~RIP~~)
 - Model with meshes and cubes